MicrosoftDocs/fabric-docs/docs/data-engineering/load-to-tables.md

 # Load to Delta Lake table

-[!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](lakehouse-overview.md) provides a feature to efficiently load common file types to an optimized Delta table ready for analytics.
+The [Lakehouse](lakehouse-overview.md) in Microsoft Fabric provides a feature to efficiently load common file types to an optimized Delta table ready for analytics.
 The _Load to Table_ feature allows users to load a single file or a folder of files to a table.
-This feature increases productivity for data engineers by allowing them to quickly use a right click action to enable table loading on files and folders.
-Load to table is also a **no-code experience**, which lowers the entry bar for all personas.
+This feature increases productivity for data engineers by allowing them to quickly use a right-click action to enable table loading on files and folders.
+Loading to the table is also a **no-code experience**, which lowers the entry bar for all personas.

 ## Load to Table capabilities overview